-My experience encompasses a diverse range of issues including (but not limited to) addiction, abuse, anxiety, being heard, bereavement, betrayal, clarity, depression (including male), gender identity, grief, identity, loss, low self-esteem, relationship/family issues, self harm, trauma, trichotillomania (hair pulling) and work related stress.
+My experience encompasses a diverse range of issues including (but not limited to) addiction (substance misuse), abuse, anxiety, being heard, bereavement, betrayal, clarity, depression (including male), gender identity, grief, identity, loss, low self-esteem, relationship/family issues, self harm, trauma, trichotillomania (hair pulling) and work related stress.

-I have held voluntary counselling positions within a number of organisations and feel this has enhanced my depth of experience and knowledge whilst also reinforcing my belief that all people are valuable.
+I have held voluntary counselling positions within a number of organisations and this has enhanced my depth of experience and knowledge whilst also reinforcing my belief that all people are valuable.
 In private practice this philosophy underpins my approach and the relationship we build recognises we are both human beings, and honours our individuality, sameness and difference - working relationally means the relationship we are able to develop is key in how the process works for you.